Prof Faye Hammill

 I currently teach an Honours option, Literary Snobbery; a third-year option, America in the 1920s: Literature and Culture; and an M Litt option, Canadian Literature.
 In both 2010 and 2011 I was nominated for a Strathclyde Teaching Excellence Award by my students.
 I am a member of the Higher Education Academy.

 'Print culture, mobility, and the middlebrow / Imprimé, mobilité et culture moyenne'.
 Double special issue of International Journal of Canadian Studies / Revue internationale des études canadiennes, ed.
 Faye Hammill and Michelle Smith.
-Autumn 2013.
+Spring 2014.

 - ESRC Festival of Social Science 2011